-I watch activists marching for equal rights and environmentalists saving baby turtles on Blue Planet II, and I admire these people for doing such amazing things for this world.
+I watch activists marching for equal rights and environmentalists saving baby turtles on Blue Planet II, and I admire these people for doing such amazing things for the world.
 But, as an INFJ, I find myself passionate about so many different things that it’s impossible to know where to start.

-Altruism is ingrained into INFJs.
+Altruism is ingrained into us INFJs.
 So I try to make changes on a personal level, opening the eyes of my family and friends to issues of positive reinforcement dog training, global warming, feminism, racism, and the LGBTQIA+ community.
 But, since I’m still struggling to convince my parents of my own bisexuality, I’m not sure how truly helpful I can be.

 According to 16 Personalities, INFJs are the type most likely to right a wrong or create a social movement.
 One day, I’ll figure out what my role in helping the world is supposed to be, and I’ll go out and make a change.

-I’ve never studied psychology academically, but, because INFJs are both introspective and empathetic to the motivations of others, I’m very interested in the subject.
+I’ve never studied psychology academically, but because INFJs are both introspective and empathetic to the motivations of others, I’m very interested in the subject.
 It’s both useful as a fiction writer and as someone who likes to figure out where the people around me are coming from, especially when they say or do something that I don’t agree with.
-I don’t believe in right and wrong, or good and evil, but I strongly believe in nurture over nature, and I like to figure out what in a person’s upbringing or past experiences drove them to be the person they are today.
+I don’t believe in right and wrong or good and evil, but I strongly believe in nurture over nature, and I like to figure out what in a person’s upbringing or past experiences drove them to be the person they are today.

 However, while I try to understand and respect everyone, I find it considerably harder to like some people in a personal capacity.
 As an INFJ, I easily pick up on qualities that I find unattractive, such as dishonesty and narcissism.
 So I often stick to people-watching from a distance.